Finiteness and the Emergence of Dualities: Compactifiability and Semisimple Representations

 To see that the volumes are rational, let us consider the 14 hypergeometric examples listed in table \ref{table:monodromy}.
 Firstly, it is helpful to note that the K\"ahler potential is defined globally over these moduli spaces and not patch-wise.
 This was argued on general grounds on general grounds for 4d $\mathcal{N}=2$ supergravity \cite{Gomis2015} by demanding anomalies to be well defined, and verified for toroidal orbifolds in \cite{Donagi:2017mhd}.
 In the 14 cases with $\mathcal{M}_{\rm cs}=\mathbb{P}^1-\{0,1,\infty\}$ it follows from the fact that we do not need to shift the K\"ahler potential as we transition between the patches around $z=0,1,\infty$, we just match series expansions of the periods between neighboring regions.
 This allows us to use Stokes theorem to compute the volume of the moduli space, see for instance \cite{Greene:1989ya} for $\mathbb{H}/SL(2,\mathbb{Z})$.
 We rewrite the volume integral into contour integrals around the punctures as\footnote{See \cite{Lust:2024aeg} for a similar calculation of an index for flux vacua.}

 where we take the limit of vanishing radius $\epsilon \to 0$.
-A simpler example that can be computedWe need to be careful here to make sure that $\bar \partial K$ is globally defined and does not transform under monodromies around the singularities.
+We need to be careful here to make sure that $\bar \partial K$ is globally defined and does not transform under monodromies around the singularities.
 This amounts to fixing a gauge for the K\"ahler transformations $K \to K - \log |f(z)|^2$, since under holomorphic rescalings of the $(3,0)$-form $\Omega \to f(z) \Omega$ the integrand in \eqref{eq:volume} picks up a piece $\partial f/f$.
 In particular, we should \textbf{not} divide by the fundamental period $\Pi^0(z)$ as is done customarily, as this would introduce a non-invariant piece $\partial\Pi^0(z)/\Pi^0(z)$ at $z=\infty$; instead, we stick with the periods obtained directly from the Picard-Fuchs differential equation.
 In that K\"ahler frame the K\"ahler potential behaves asymptotically at the large complex structure and conifold point as

 where we introduced the local LCS and conifold coordinates $z_{\rm LCS}=1/z$ and $z_c = z-1$.
 The numbers $\kappa \in \mathbb{Z}$ and $a,b \in \mathbb{C}$ depend on the example under consideration \cite{CANDELAS1991, Curio:2000sc, Huang:2006hq}, see for example \cite{vandeHeisteeg:2024lsa} for a recent review and detailed notebooks.
 For the contour integrals we find that the integrands $\partial K_{\rm LCS}$ and $\partial K_{\rm C}$ fall off too quickly, so only the integral around $z=0$ contributes.
 There we can extract a piece $-\log |z|^{2a_1}$ as leading contribution from the K\"ahler potential, and the remainder does not contribute in a way similar to the LCS and conifold point.
 This leaves us with the volume